Is Contraception the Answer for College Completion Rates?

 “Make it Personal” Gathers Support

-According to a report at Inside Higher Ed, the campaign originally launched in 2010 and includes a twofold approach to educate college students about pregnancy planning.
-The first approach assists colleges with the incorporation of pregnancy planning into regular college curriculum, through classes like biology, business management and communication.
-To date, five colleges have received grants of as much as $20,000 to work campaign material into course curriculum.
+According to a report at Inside Higher Ed, the campaign was initially launched in 2010 and includes a twofold approach to educate college students about pregnancy planning.
+The first approach assists colleges with incorporating pregnancy planning into the regular college curriculum through classes like biology, business management, and communication.
+To date, five colleges have received grants of as much as $20,000 to work campaign material into course curricula.

 The other approach involves bringing campaign literature and other material into student services at local community colleges, such as orientation sessions and courses on student success.
-Some schools use the information directly in sessions geared to incoming students, while other schools allow faculty and staff to share pertinent links to the campaign’s website and materials with interested students.
-The college might also provide resources on their website regarding the link between pregnancy and college completion.
+Some schools use the information directly in sessions geared to incoming students.
+In contrast, other schools allow faculty and staff to share pertinent links to the campaign’s website and materials with interested students.
+The college might also provide resources on its website regarding the link between pregnancy and college completion.

 The Numbers Paint the Picture

 Despite the fact that most women agree that an unplanned pregnancy could derail their plans for higher education, many put themselves at risk for just that by having unprotected sex during their college years.
-USA Today reports on a survey that showed while 87 percent of community college students thought an unplanned pregnancy would make it more difficult to achieve their education goals, 35 percent also said they were likely to have sex without using birth control over the following three months.
+USA Today reports on a survey that showed.
+At the same time, 87 percent of community college students thought an unplanned pregnancy would make it more challenging to achieve their education goals, and 35 percent also said they were likely to have sex without using birth control over the following three months.
 Andrea Kane, senior director of public policy at the National Campaign, told USA Today that according to their research, 4-7 percent of college students would have an unplanned pregnancy within a 6-24 month time period.

 Baby and College Plans don’t Always Mix